vbrusca/ZigMatrixUtils/README.md

  adjXmtx4:	Count: 1.0e+00	Avg: 0.013ms 12600.000ns
  aglBtwnXvec:	Count: 1.0e+00	Avg: 0.009ms 9400.000ns
  altXmtxRows:	Count: 1.0e+00	Avg: 0.001ms 500.000ns
+ ...
 </pre>

 You can see the function name, the usage count, and the average execution time in ms and ns.
+To effectively turn off this memory allocation set <b>MAX_EXEC_TIMES</b> equal to 1.